Jaydee94/kubeseal-webgui/README.md

 This is a python based webapp for using Bitnami-Sealed-Secrets in a web-gui.

-This app uses the kubseal binary of the original project: <https://github.com/bitnami-labs/sealed-secrets>
+This app uses the kubeseal binary of the original project: <https://github.com/bitnami-labs/sealed-secrets>

 ## Demo